top of page

 Prince George’s County is my home.
-I was born and raised in Camp Springs and am a proud graduate of Prince George’s County Public Schools.
+I was born and raised in Camp Springs and I'm a proud graduate of Prince George’s County Public Schools.
 I went on to earn my bachelor’s degree in Public Relations from the University of Florida and my Juris Doctor from the University of Baltimore School of Law.

 I began my legal career as a judicial law clerk to the Honorable Beverly J. Woodard (Ret.) of the Prince George’s County Circuit Court.
 I was honored to serve the community as a family law attorney with Maryland Legal Aid, and later as an associate with the Law Offices of Thomas V. Mike Miller, Jr., P.A.
 In 2018, I was elected Clerk of the Circuit Court for Prince George’s County, a role I have served with pride and dedication.